SandAI-org/MagiAttention/_pages/ffa_with_sink.md

   - name: Implementations
     subsections:
       - name: Torch Reference
+      - name: FFA Impl
-      - name: Flex-Flash-Attention
+      - name: MagiAttn Impl
-      - name: MagiAttention
+  - name: Citation
   - name: References
-  - name: Citation

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.